A-Ahmed100216/OOP_restaurant_task/README.md

-# Task 2 - Restaurant Waiter
+# Exercise - Restaurant Waiter

 ### Summary
 Make a program that helps a waiter with their menu and orders.